elclanrs/jquery.tabslide/README.md

 #### 1. Container

-A main container to wrap your tabslider:
+A main container to wrap your tabslider.

 ```html
 <div class="tabslide-container">
   <!-- Tabslide -->
 </div>
 ```
-Once you have the container call the plugin:
+Once you have the container call the plugin.

 ```javascript
 var $tabslider = $('.tabslide-container').tabslide({ options });